docQodly/docs/docs/studio/pageLoaders/events.md

 To bind class functions, navigation actions or standard actions with events, follow these steps:

 1. **Select a Component or Qodly Source**: Begin by choosing the component or qodlysource to which you want to attach an event.
-This selection can be made using the canvas, the [outline](./pageLoaderOverview#outline), or, in the case of qodlysources, either the [shared qodlysources](./qodlySources#from-a-namespace-shared-qodlysource) area or the [local qodlysources](./qodlySources#from-this-page) area.
+This selection can be made using the canvas, the [outline](./pageLoaderOverview#outline), or, in the case of Qodly sources, either the [shared Qodly Sources](./qodlySources#from-a-namespace-shared-qodly-source) area or the [local Qodly Sources](./qodlySources#from-this-page) area.

 2. **Expand the Contextual Panel**: Once your selection is made, expand the `Contextual panel` <img src={require('./img/events_contextualPanel.png').default} style={{borderRadius: '6px', width: '20%'}} />.
 It will provide you with a list of compatible events specifically tailored to your chosen component or qodlysource.